 9. Machine Learning to the Rescue - lecture

-10. Concurrent-ruby v1.1.0: new framework, new way of writing concurrent code! - lecture
+10. Concurrent-ruby v1.1.0: new framework, a new way of writing concurrent code! - lecture

 Want to know what got our juices flowing during the conference?
-Here’s a few topical points our team were really digging during talks, enjoy!
+Here are a few topical points our team was really digging during talks; enjoy!

-Artur’s lightning talk about unexpected case of rescuing exception
+Artur's Lightning Talk about the unexpected case of rescuing exception

-During a lightning talk session, our team member, Artur, presented to the group an interesting use case based on a problem we faced in one of our projects.
-This is a short story of how a rescuing Exception class can compromise your codebase and break your tests.
-If you want to hear more, check out our post that describes the issue in greater detail - a must read for devs.
+During a lightning talk session, our team member, Artur, presented an interesting use case to the group based on a problem we faced in one of our projects.
+This short story is about how a rescuing Exception class can compromise your codebase and break your tests.
+If you want to hear more, check out our post that describes the issue in greater detail - a must-read for developers.

 We All Make Distributed Systems

 The first case study was about the Rap Genius - Heroku dispute.
-The cooperation between the two sides was going very well until the time when Heroku decided to change the way in which its router processes requests.
-Before the change, the router "intelligently" picked the the dyno with the smallest CPU load.
+The cooperation between the two sides was going very well until Heroku decided to change how its router processes requests.
+Before the change, the router "intelligently" picked the dyno with the smallest CPU load.
 After the change - randomly.
-The simulation results were pretty obvious - in most cases, the intelligent router won the "competition".
+The simulation results were pretty obvious - the intelligent router won the "competition" in most cases.

-Wojciech also demonstrated to us what would happen if we had more independent intelligent routers, and how it would compare against one random router.
+Wojciech also demonstrated what would happen if we had more independent intelligent routers and how they would compare against one random router.
 It turned out that the more independent intelligent routers we have, the worse the system performs.
-However, if we pick the right number of these routers it will perform better than one random one.
+However, picking the right number of these routers will perform better than one random one.

-The second case study addressed the question "Scale or not to scale?".
+The second case study addressed "Scale or not to scale?".
 Wojciech showed the difference in performance between horizontal and vertical scaling, taking the Heroku dynos offer as a reference.
-The simulation he presented stated that to some point, it's more beneficial performance-wise to afford 6 standard 1x dynos than 3 standard 2x dynos.
+The simulation he presented stated that, at some point, it's more beneficial performance-wise to afford 6 standard 1x dynos than 3 standard 2x dynos.

 Ruby vs Elixir

-Przemek is Elixir fan and was excited to hear more about this programming language.
-In this years edition there was a comparison of two different programming languages Ruby and Elixir with their frameworks Ruby on Rails and Phoenix.
+Przemek is an Elixir fan and was excited to hear more about this programming language.
+This year's edition compared two programming languages, Ruby and Elixir, with their frameworks, Ruby on Rails and Phoenix.
 Super interesting and highly heated!

 How to survive in the JavaScript world as a Ruby programmer and stay sane (in 2017)

-We started the panel with a statement: that adding a webpacker gem for managing JavaScript modules in Rails is a good move, because there is a hope that webpack is finally a stable solution for the years to come.
-However, some folks said the move has come a little bit late, because nowadays we should build separate apps for backend and frontend.
+We started the panel with a statement: adding a webpacker gem for managing JavaScript modules in Rails is a good move because there is hope that webpack will finally be a stable solution for the years to come.
+However, some folks said the move has come a little late because, nowadays, we should build separate apps for the backend and frontend.

-In our next panel topic, everyone agreed that the new version of CoffeeScript doesn't change anything - currently we have better solutions as ES6/ES7/Typescript.
+In our next panel topic, everyone agreed that the new version of CoffeeScript doesn't change anything - currently, we have better solutions such as ES6/ES7/Typescript.
 Nonetheless, the community should be grateful for its impact in the past.

-For me, the conclusion from the panel is that it's not easy to stay sane in a JavaScript world; not only as Ruby developer, but as a web developer as well.
-We still haven't found the best solution for writing and managing JavaScript code and probably we will never find it.
-In spite of improving the JS toolset, the debates about which one is the best will continue on…
+For me, the conclusion from the panel is that it's not easy to stay sane in a JavaScript world, not only as a Ruby developer but as a web developer as well.
+We still haven't found the best solution for writing and managing JavaScript code, and we will probably never find one.
+Despite improving the JS toolset, the debates about which one is the best will continue on…

 The Overnight Failure

-Darek participated in an interesting talk given by Sebastian Sogamoso (Colombia) about his experience with a big failure of his company’s product.
+Darek participated in a fascinating talk given by Sebastian Sogamoso (Colombia) about his experience with a big failure of his company's product.

-The product was a car pooling application, which allowed users to share a car ride with other people while going to work.
-It had automatic payments for users, and one day this payment system broke down.
+The product was a carpooling application that allowed users to share a car ride with other people while going to work.
+It had automatic payments for users, and one day, this payment system broke down.

 The problem resulted in many duplicated payments: users were charged multiple times.
-The consequence of this bug was very serious: some people were left without any money left in their bank accounts at all!
+The consequence of this bug was severe: some people were left without any money in their bank accounts!

-Sebastian described his entire day (Saturday) when he was dealing with the (very serious!) problem.
-To sum up, he told us a number of very important things that we should remember to avoid such cases in the future, namely:
+Sebastian described his entire day (Saturday) when dealing with the (very serious!) problem.
+To sum up, he told us many critical things that we should remember to avoid such cases in the future, namely:

-• Make fixes very carefully to not cause other issues
+- Make fixes very carefully so as not to cause other issues

-This last tip is very important.
+This last tip is essential.
 We should always share our failures with team members ASAP!

 Let's imagine a sample failure scenario where all developers are able to deploy an app.

 A developer, John, comes to work and decides to deploy his finished tasks.
 As always, he follows the deployment guide, builds the app, and successfully deploys his changes.
-After a few minutes he realizes that production is not working at all.
+After a few minutes, he realizes that production is not working.
 John asks his teammate why this has happened and what the root of the problem is.
-It takes around 20-30 minutes for John to learn what has been changed, update his deploy config, build the app again and deploy the changes once again.
-John solves the issue, but the production system wasn’t working for around 30 minutes.
+It takes around 20-30 minutes for John to learn what has been changed, update his deploy config, build the app again, and deploy the changes.
+John solved the issue, but the production system wasn't working for around 30 minutes.
 John decides to update the team deployment guide to avoid this issue in the future.

 In the afternoon, another developer, James, decides to deploy his finished tasks.
-He doesn’t look at the deployment guide, because he already knows the flow very well.
-Unfortunately the same issue happens to James and production is down the same day once again.
+He doesn't look at the deployment guide because he already knows the flow well.
+Unfortunately, the same issue happened to James, and production was down once again on the same day.

 See you next year!